artemisb22/tf-aws-ha-web/README.md

+#  AWS EC2 and ELB Terraform module
-# AWS Terraform module for creating two web servers and two HAproxy in HA mode.
+AWS Terraform module which creates two web servers and two HAproxy in HA mode.
 Both the web servers and haproxy will be behind a aws elb.

 ## Requirements